Rolling circle replication: Replication of viral DNA

 Some DNA viruses replicate their genomic information in host cells via rolling circle replication.
-For instance, human herpesvirus-6 (HHV-6)(hibv) expresses a set of "early genes" that are believed to be involved in this process.
-The long concatemers that result are subsequently cleaved between the pac-1 and pac-2 regions of HHV-6's genome by ribozymes when it is packaged into individual virions.
+For instance, human herpesvirus-6 (HHV-6) expresses a set of "early genes" that are believed to be involved in this process.
+During encapsidation, the viral terminase complex cleaves the resulting DNA concatemers into unit-length genomes at sites specified by the pac1 and pac2 packaging signals.

 A model for HPV16 rolling circle replication.

 Human Papillomavirus-16 (HPV-16) is another virus that employs rolling replication to produce progeny at a high rate.
 HPV-16 infects human epithelial cells and has a double stranded circular genome.
 During replication, at the origin, the E1 hexamer wraps around the single strand DNA and moves in the 3' to 5' direction.
-In normal bidirectional replication, the two replication proteins will disassociate at time of collision, but in HPV-16 it is believed that the E1 hexamer does not disassociate, hence leading to a continuous rolling replication.
+In normal bidirectional replication, the two replication proteins will dissociate at time of collision, but in HPV-16 it is believed that the E1 hexamer does not dissociate, hence leading to a continuous rolling replication.
 It is believed that this replication mechanism of HPV may have physiological implications into the integration of the virus into the host chromosome and eventual progression into cervical cancer.

 In addition, geminivirus also utilizes rolling circle replication as its replication mechanism.
 It is a virus that is responsible for destroying many major crops, such as cassava, cotton, legumes, maize, tomato and okra.
 The virus has a circular, single stranded, DNA that replicates in host plant cells.
 The entire process is initiated by the geminiviral replication initiator protein, Rep, which is also responsible for altering the host environment to act as part of the replication machinery.
-Rep is also strikingly similar to most other rolling replication initiator proteins of eubacteria, with the presence of motifs I, II, and III at is N terminus.
+Rep is also strikingly similar to most other rolling replication initiator proteins of eubacteria, with the presence of motifs I, II, and III at its N terminus.
 During the rolling circle replication, the ssDNA of geminivirus is converted to dsDNA and Rep is then attached to the dsDNA at the origin sequence TAATATTAC.
-After Rep, along with other replication proteins, binds to the dsDNA it forms a stem loop where the DNA is then cleaved at the nanomer sequence causing a displacement of the strand.
-This displacement allows the replication fork to progress in the 3’ to 5’ direction which ultimately yields a new ssDNA strand and a concatameric DNA strand.
+After Rep, along with other replication proteins, binds to the dsDNA it forms a stem-loop where Rep nicks the conserved nonanucleotide motif TAATATT↓AC between nucleotides 7 and 8, remains covalently linked to the 5' end, and leaves a free 3'-OH that primes DNA synthesis.
+Rep unwinds the duplex with 3'→5' polarity along the template, allowing host polymerases to synthesize and displace the new viral strand, ultimately yielding a new ssDNA strand and a concatemeric DNA strand.

 Bacteriophage T4 DNA replication intermediates include circular and branched circular concatemeric structures.
 These structures likely reflect a rolling circle mechanism of replication.

 Replication of viral RNA

 Some RNA viruses and viroids also replicate their genome through rolling circle RNA replication.
-For viroids, there are two alternative RNA replication pathways that respectively followed by members of the family Pospiviroidae (asymmetric replication) and Avsunviroidae (symmetric replication).
+For viroids, there are two alternative RNA replication pathways followed respectively by members of the family Pospiviroidae (asymmetric replication) and Avsunviroidae (symmetric replication).